 - In no event shall we be liable to you or any third parties for any special, punitive, incidental, indirect or consequential damages of any kind, or any damages whatsoever, including, without limitation, those resulting from loss of use, lost data or profits, or any liability, arising out of or in connection with the use of this third-party software.

-The Electronic Service Agreement contains the terms that apply to your access and use of our electronic services including Online Banking, Mobile Banking and Telephone Banking.
-Please carefully read this entire Agreement before you use the Services.
-Each time you access or use the Services, you confirm your acceptance of the terms and conditions contained in this Agreement.
-View our Electronic Service Agreement here.
+The Electronic Service Agreement contains the terms that apply to your access and use of our electronic services including online banking and mobile banking.
+Please carefully read this entire agreement before you use the services.
+Each time you access or use the services, you confirm your acceptance of the terms and conditions contained in this agreement.
+View our Electronic Service Agreement by clicking here.

 The Privacy Officer is your point of contact if you wish to raise any matters regarding the use of your personal information.
 The Privacy Officer is responsible for monitoring information collection and data security, and ensures that other credit union employees receive appropriate training on privacy issues and their responsibilities under the Code.
 The Privacy Officer also handles all privacy inquiries and personal information access requests under the Code.